-Attorneys in Epstein Becker Green's Corporate Services practice routinely counsel boards of directors, as well as their committees and executives, from various industries with respect to corporate governance matters, including:
+At Epstein Becker Green, we have deep experience in corporate governance law.
+We routinely counsel boards of directors, as well as their committees and executives, from various industries with respect to corporate governance matters, including:

 - General structure, composition, and requirements of boards of directors and key committees

 - Board of director and committee responsibilities and training